aaarif796/Walmart-Sales-Analysis/README.md

 <li>Analyzing the Data and Create Dashboard: The company optimizes the routes to the
 shipping dock and tracks the number of times the product is accessed before it reaches the Customer's destination.
-<li>Predictive Analysis: By using Predictive Analysis, the stores can anticipate demand at a
+<li>Predictive Analysis: By using Predictive Analysis, to forecast the weekly sales of the soter and also to forecast the CPI in that region.
-certain week and determine how many Sales Representatives / Employees are needed.

 ## Descriptive Dashboard
 ![Descriptive Dashboard](https://github.com/aaarif796/Walmart-Sales-Analysis/blob/main/descriptive%20dashboard.png)